 - This drug may have unsafe effects on the bone marrow.
 The bone marrow may not be able to make cells found in the blood as well as it used to.

-- You will need a stem cell transplant to prevent possible deadly health problems.
+- This drug is used as part of a treatment plan that includes a stem cell transplant.
+The stem cell transplant will help to prevent possible deadly health problems.
 Talk with your doctor.

 - It is used to treat a type of leukemia.